-Pros / The midrange frequencies are very accurate.
+Pros / The series has very efficient speakers.

-JL Audio has a well-deserved reputation for high-end audio.
-The Evolution C2 series of car speakers combine silk dome tweeters with polypropylene woofers on a steel-stamped frame.
-This series features speaker sizes ranging from 3.5 inches to 6 x 9 inches, though it lacks the 4 x 6-inch speaker.
-For this car speaker review, we evaluated the 6 x 9-inch speaker, C2-690tx from the series, because this size is one of the most common speaker sizes, especially for the rear deck of a vehicle.
+The Evolution C2 series car speakers combine silk dome tweeters with polypropylene woofers on steel-stamped frames.
+This series features sizes ranging from 3.5 inches to 6 x 9 inches, though it lacks a 4 x 6-inch speaker option.
+We tested the 6 x 9-inch speaker, the C2-690tx, and while its comparative loudness was good, its overall performance and power handling specifications just don't match up with its high-end price.

-The JL Audio Evolution C2 series of car speakers featured a 6 x 9-inch speaker with average audio quality, though the midrange is excellent.
-While the sensitivity rating is among the highest, the average comparative loudness wasn't impressive, which is disappointing when you consider the low power-handling ratings.
-In essence, the C2 series features high-end coaxial car speakers that lack the audio quality and loudness of the best car speakers.
+The JL Audio Evolution C2 series includes a 6 x 9-inch car speaker with all-around unimpressive audio quality.
+While the C2-690tx’s high sensitivity rating proved its worth in our comparative loudness tests, its low power-handling ratings are a concern, especially for speakers that are this expensive.
+Essentially, the C2 series features high-end coaxial car speakers that lack the audio quality of the best models out there.